hashicorp/consul-terraform-sync/docs/config.md

   * `tls_handshake_timeout` - `(string: "10s")` amount of time to wait to complete the TLS handshake.

 ### Service
-A `service` block defines the explicit configuration for Consul NIA to monitor a service.
+A `service` block defines the explicit configuration for Sync to monitor a service.
 This block may be specified multiple times to configure multiple services.
 For a service to be included in task automation, the service name or ID must be included in the `task.services` field of a [`task` block](#task).
 A service can be implicitly declared with default values by omitting the `service` block for that service and referenced by its name in the `task.services` field.

 ```hcl
 service {